synapseit/basic-tutorials/README.md

 ```

-**Set an environment variables**
+**Set (and unset) an environment variables**

-You can set an environment variable using the export command, however this is only relevant to a specific terminal session.
+You can set (called "export") an environment variable using the export command, however this is only relevant to a specific terminal session.

-If you want a variable to be available across different logins, you should edit your .bash_profile or .bashrc file (depending on the specific session - see [this link](https://apple.stackexchange.com/questions/51036/what-is-the-difference-between-bash-profile-and-bashrc) to understand the difference:
+If you want a variable to be available across different logins, you should add the below command at the end of you your .bash_profile or .bashrc file (depending on the specific session - see [this link](https://apple.stackexchange.com/questions/51036/what-is-the-difference-between-bash-profile-and-bashrc) to understand the difference):

 ```
 export VARNAME